 The Burlington School drama program has a successful history of amazing performances by our incredibly talented students.
 All levels of drama are taught by Bethany Baker.

 Drama classes focus on developing presentation and acting skills (acting in the moment, projection, improvisation, self-esteem and teamwork) by building mutual trust and confidence through improvisation, scene work, acting exercises and performing polished pieces for school audiences.
 TBS also has a proud tradition of tying themes of our plays into our curriculum.
-For example, Mulan, Jr. carried themes of perseverance and leadership, which are two our of pledge themes.
+For example, Mulan, Jr. carried themes of perseverance and leadership, which are two of our pledge themes.
 Those themes are woven into a Spartan education all year long to create more connections between subjects so that our students can have a more cohesive educational experience.

 Starting in transitional kindergarten, our Lower School students regularly have drama class.
 In these early years, they develop important skills like listening, cooperating with the group, following directions, paying attention, focusing on activities and the art of pretending.
 Through drama, students start to develop their own sense of confidence, self-esteem and trust in their peers.